Developers

 mixFetch

-Uses an embedded CA certificate store to establish TLS session between mixFetch and the remote host, creating a client-host secure channel from the browser to the host over the Mixnet.
+A drop-in replacement for the browser fetch API that makes HTTP(S) requests via Exit Gateways using the SOCKS Network Requester.
+It ships with an embedded CA certificate store to establish a TLS session between mixFetch and the remote host, creating a secure channel from the browser to the destination over the Mixnet.

 WASM Client

-Makes Sphinx packets and cover traffic using WASM and sent over a Websocket to the Entry Gateway and receive responses.
+Constructs Sphinx packets and cover traffic in WASM, sent over a WebSocket to the Entry Gateway.
+Responses arrive the same way.

-Runs in a web worker to leave UI thread free for the user.
+The client runs in a web worker to keep the UI thread free.